1926 UK & Ireland Greyhound Racing Year

-The 1926 UK & Ireland Greyhound Racing Year was the inaugural year of 'track' greyhound racing in the United Kingdom and Ireland.
+The 1926 UK & Ireland Greyhound Racing Year was the inaugural year of 'track' greyhound racing in the United Kingdom.

 Origins

 On the 6 March 1876, near the Welsh Harp, Hendon, an early attempt to introduce mechanical track greyhound racing took place.
 It was on a straight course 400 yards long, with the hare being drawn along the ground at the end of a cord, which was wound around a windlass.
 The venture did not appeal to the public because although the fastest greyhound would always win, the cleverest (best tracker) did not.

 In 1890, a patent was taken out for a circular greyhound racing track but was never put into practice, due to the patent owner not having financial backing.
 Five years later a mechanical lure was used in Ireland and again failed.

 Summary

 Thirty years later in 1925, Charles Alexander Munn, an American businessman, who had seen greyhound racing in the United States came over to the United Kingdom and teamed up with Owen P. Smith and George Sawyer for the rights to promote the British greyhound racing as an alternative to coursing which was the primary form of greyhound racing in the United Kingdom and Ireland.
 Munn met with Major L. Lyne Dixson (a leading figure in British field sports) and the pair decided to find other supporters despite the fact that the General Strike of 1926 was looming.

 The two men eventually met Brigadier-General Alfred Critchley, who in turn introduced them to Sir William Gentle JP.
 Eventually they raised £22,000 and formed a company called the Greyhound Racing Association Ltd, or GRA for short.
 When the GRA were deciding where to situate a new stadium they thought Manchester was an ideal place because of its sporting and gambling links.
 The company constructed the first custom-built greyhound stadium near the city centre and called it Belle Vue Stadium, where the very first race around an oval track in Britain was held on 24 July 1926 at 7.30 pm.

 With over one million people unemployed and the first general strike in history taking place and troops had been deployed to trouble spots throughout Britain.
 Greyhound racing offered an affordable day out, away from all of the issues and as a result greyhound racing underwent remarkable growth over the next decade.

 Only 1,700 people attended the first meeting at Belle Vue and they watched six races with seven dogs in each race.
 A greyhound called 'Mistley' won the first ever race over 440 yards, running the quarter-mile flat course in 25.00 seconds, Mistley romped home eight lengths clear at 6/1.
 Fifty years later a stand was named after Mistley.